-The vehicle must always be test-driven after fitting new brake pads and discs to check them.
+The vehicle must always be test-driven after fitting new brake pads and rotors to check them.
 The bedding-in procedure must be followed for about 200 to 300 Km after replacement.
 During this period, the driver must make sure that there is no noise or vibration from the brakes when driving and under braking, and that the braking action itself is effective.
-For the duration of the bedding-in process, the brakes must only be applied briefly and gently to allow the surface of the brake pad to align correctly with the rotor surface of the brake disc.
+For the duration of the bedding-in process, the brakes must only be applied briefly and gently to allow the surface of the brake pad to align correctly with the rotor surface of the brake rotor.

-Excessively sudden or hard braking before the new brake components have been bedded in completely may cause the disc and the friction material of the pads to overheat and eventually compromise the integrity of the brake components and the performance of the brake system itself.
+Excessively sudden or hard braking before the new brake components have been bedded in completely may cause the rotor and the friction material of the pads to overheat and eventually compromise the integrity of the brake components and the performance of the brake system itself.

 Brake fluid is the component of the braking system which deteriorates the quickest.